 Network Manager Association

-In this dialog box, you can choose which Transit Gateways you want to associate with your EdgeConnect appliances.
+In this window, you can choose which Transit Gateways you want to associate with your EdgeConnect appliances.

 NOTE: You must first select the EdgeConnect appliances on the Orchestrator appliance tree, and then open the Network Manager Association tab to associate the appliances to your Transit Gateways.